maciejjan/bibman/README.md

 # About

 Bibman (BIBliography MANager) is a small console tool for managing BibTeX files.
-Its functionality is meant to be similar to JabRef and its user interface is inspired by programs like Vim, Mutt or Ranger.
+Its functionality is meant to be similar to JabRef and its user interface is inspired by Vim.
 It enables quick searching, filtering, editing, sorting etc. of bibliography entries using a text-mode, keyboard-only interface.
-Unlike other similar tools, it stores bibliographies in plain BibTeX files and uses only standard fields.
+It stores bibliographies in plain BibTeX files and uses only standard fields.

 # Dependencies